 - Check out our Fondant Coverage Chart to find out how much fondant you’ll need to cover your cake

-- For floral decorations or fondant decorations that need to keep a shape, add a small amount of Gum-Tex to prevent drooping
+- For fondant decorations that need to keep a shape, add a small amount of Gum-Tex to prevent drooping

 - Use guide rings on your fondant rollers to help get an even thickness when rolling out your fondant

-You can find even more fondant tips in this video:
+- You can find even more fondant tips in the below video.

 What are a few of your go-to fondant tips?
-Let us know in the comments below and don’t forget to share your favorite fondant cakes on Instagram and tag us @wiltoncakes so we can check them out!
+Let us know in the comments below and don’t forget to share your favorite fondant cakes on Instagram.
+Tag us @wiltoncakes so we can check them out!